petergeoghegan/amcheck/README.md

 single-bit errors, and should not be assumed to provide *absolute* protection against failures that result in memory corruption.

+When `heapallindexed` verification is performed, there is generally a greatly increased chance of detecting single-bit errors, since strict binary equality is tested, and the indexed attributes within the heap are tested.

 ### Overhead

 The overhead of calling `bt_index_check` for every index on a live production